 Managing costs is crucial to all companies across the board.
 Cost management in the cloud can be quite tricky and requires a detailed view of consumption.
 IT teams focus on productivity, which does not make them the best entity to manage costs.

 There are many gains to having data and infrastructure in the cloud.
 Many of the cloud data breaches heard in recent news are blamed on misconfigurations.
 That represents only part of the answer.
 Ensuring security for cloud environments requires a top-notch expertise both technically and strategically from an independent party.
-That is indeed what makes working with a trusted cybersecurity partner like ESI so valuable.
+That is indeed what makes working with a trusted cybersecurity partner like Virtual Guardian so valuable.